IntroCSCI/colorvisionproject-PhineaseFrancis/README.md

 ### Variables and Data Types

-Appropriate variables as int and string were used to store users input and numarical values
+Only 2 string variable, [name] and [line], are used to save the users response input.
+Integer variable was created to store the number of files the user wished to generate.

 ### Console Input and Output